flintm/insight-CRM-consult/README.md

 ### 5.2 Recommendations to my future self (or you!)

-* The NLP/unsupervised rabbit hole will eat up all your time.
-Just label a few hundred points to start.
+* The NLP/unsupervised clustering pathway can take a lot of time, and results are uncertain.
+It would have been better to take a few hours to label entries earlier on so that supervised methods could be pursued in tandem with unsupervised approaches.
 * Learning a version control method for models/Jupyter might have been a worthwhile investment.

 ### 5.3 Next steps and impact
 My consulting project identified a serious flaw in my client's current approach to handling free-text customer feedback, and proposed a quick and easy interim solution that can support the development of a more general long-term strategy.
 My preliminary exploration of long-term solutions  suggested that most ensemble binary classifier can be expected to work well, allowing my client's data science and engineering team to choose an option that they feel has the best tradeoffs between deployment, stability, and speed.
 Should one of my models or engineered features be of interest, I would caution the team to check for stale data related to averaged ratings and the creep of feedback as new content is added and lessons are revised.

-More generally, this consulting experience illustrates the advantages of planning for success.
+Regardless of what they choose, I hope that the analysis I provided will give them a head start on improving their workflow for handling free-text feedback.

 ## Acknowledgements
 Many thanks to my contact at ElementarySTEM, who was generous in sharing their time and expertise.
 I would also like to thank the many great folks who put their project and code snippets online.
 I pulled code snippets and techniques liberally from the following sources: